Why it costs what it costs.

 Also, we have to take time for customer service, answering emails, maintaining our social media channels and looking after our PR.

 From what is left at this point, which is not that much (as you can imagine now), 20 percent must be subtracted because of VAT (= value added tax).
-Furthermore, everything that remains is taxed with about 40 percent.
+Furthermore, everything that remains after thatis taxed with about 40 percent.

-Lastly, everywhere we mention „we” und “us” it’s just one single person that does all of the work – the founder and CEO/ “person for everything” @michelledanzinger.
+Lastly, everywhere we mention „we” und “us” it’s mostly just one single person that does all of the work – the founder and CEO/ “person for everything” @michelledanzinger.
+Luckily we expanded the team for production process and content creation part of the Capsule collection.

 So please try to be kind and understanding if things don’t go as planned, because at the end of the day we’re all just humans and do the best we can.
 And even though we’d like to grow as a business to help and do good, we are not a NPO (non-profit-organization), so our goal is for it to be as profitable as possible.
-We would love to expand in the near future, rent an office (atm we are functioning out of my personal apartment) and grow our team from 1 person to at least a pair of people who do everything at once.
+We would love to expand in the near future, rent an office and grow our team from 1 person to at least a pair of people.
 And also we got to cover rent, food and such minor things too..

 Now it’s your turn to decide whether all this effort is worth being supported.
 Whichever way of consuming you choose, keep in mind that only if we all work towards a common goal, we are able to make a change.
 Together.
 For your beliefs.
 For the mistreated people working in the fast fashion industry.
 And for our environment.